lawrencecpaulson/lawrencecpaulson.github.io/_drafts/2022-10-04-Standard_ML.md

 a curried function being applied to multiple arguments at once, this wasteful computation could be eliminated.
 I don't remember running any benchmarks, but I surely did.
-Mike Gordon reported a speedup by [a factor of twenty](https://www.cl.cam.ac.uk/archive/mjcg/papers/HolHistory.pdf).).
+Mike Gordon reported a speedup by [a factor of twenty](https://www.cl.cam.ac.uk/archive/mjcg/papers/HolHistory.pdf).

 ML was finally usable.
-But the arrival of Luca Cardelli's "ML under UNIX" changed everything.
-It was a richer and quite different language with native-code generation and reasonable performance.
+But the arrival of [Luca Cardelli](http://lucacardelli.name)'s "ML under UNIX" changed everything.
+It was a rich, powerful language with native-code generation and good performance.
 The danger that ML could splinter as Lisp did prompted Robin Milner to launch his standardisation effort.